michaelbrawn/homebridge-deebot-wiki/Supported-Devices.md

 * Ozmo T8 AIVI
 * Ozmo Slim 10

-These models might work by the `ecovacs-deebot.js` client so might work with this plugin:
+These models might work by the `ecovacs-deebot` client so might work with this plugin:

 * M88
 * 605